kafka-streams, state-management, stream-processing, stateful-operations

 The changelog-based approach to fault tolerance has become a standard pattern in stream processing.
 By maintaining state locally for performance while durably logging changes to Kafka topics, applications achieve both low latency and high reliability.

 State stores also enable interactive queries, where external applications can query the current state of a streaming application.
+For example, a REST API could query your Kafka Streams application to retrieve the current login count for a specific user or get real-time analytics without reading from Kafka topics.
 This bridges the gap between stream processing and traditional databases, allowing you to build applications that serve real-time aggregations or lookups directly from the stream processor.

 In production environments, managing state stores requires coordination between your streaming application and the Kafka cluster.
-Streaming governance tools help teams monitor state store performance, debug stateful operations, and ensure that changelog topics are properly configured and compacted.
+Tools like Conduktor help teams monitor state store performance through topic management, debug stateful operations, and ensure that changelog topics are properly configured and compacted.

 Summary